RMIT values the privacy of every individual and is committed to the responsible handling of personal information.

 - Research and research support: including participant data, administration and commercialisation.

-- Community engagement: website operation, addressing enquiries and requests, marketing, mailing lists and newsletters, alumni and donor relations.
+- Community and industry engagement: website operation, addressing enquiries and requests, marketing, customer relations, mailing lists and newsletters, event invitations, alumni and donor relations.

 - Employment and employee support: recruitment (including referees), payroll, health and safety, learning and development for staff and other Human Resources programs, contractors and volunteers.